aheber/ObjectAgnosticLightingComponent/README.md

 Finally, add some Apex to do things we can’t do without it, though we tried.
 So far we have accomplished a lot with zero Apex.
 It is a testament to the strength of the component framework that we can go this far and with this much flexibility.

 ### Get the “name” field for the object so we don’t have to define it
-One of the annoying things to this point is that we have to ask the user which field to get the name from.
+One of the annoying things in our component is that we have to ask the user which field to get the name from.
 We also don't have the correct field label for whatever the name field is.
 What if the user is viewing your record in a different language?
 Your labels should respect their chosen language.

 Salesforce has all this information in the metadata, it just isn't something that our Lightning Component has access to.
 Because we're doing so much dynamically Salesforce doesn't get enough hints to know what metadata to surface and bring up to the client.
 I haven't figured out a way be this dynamic and still convince the framework to do all the heavy lifting here. (maybe dynamic component creation?
 You tell me.)

 Our answer?
 Make our own server calls to get the metadata needed.
 We've got to make lots of changes.
-This will include changes to the Component to change its data source for the name field label, change the componenet controller to call apex when it starts and process the results when Lightning Data Service returns, moving some of our logic to the helper file out of the controller, and adding an Apex Controller.
+This will include changes to the Component to change its data source for the name field label, change the componenet controller to call apex when it starts and process the results when Lightning Data Service returns, moving some of our logic to the helper file out of the controller file, and adding an Apex Controller.

 To make this work we have to add and Apex controller with an @AuraEnabled method.
 From there will will teach our component controller to call the apex controller.